Halo-Lab/eleventy-shortcode-image/README.md

 - `attributes` is a couple of attributes that can be added to image.

-  > Note that while `alt`, `title` and `classes` are applicable to raster images, for SVG is applicable only the latter.
+  > Note that for SVG that is inserted into HTML is applicable only `classes` property.

   ```js
   module.exports = async function () {